-American Airlines' revenue, adjusted profit beat Wall Street view
+American Airlines revenue, adjusted profit beats forecasts

 (Reuters) - American Airlines Group Inc (AAL.O) on Friday reported quarterly revenue and adjusted profit that beat analyst projections, helped by strong passenger demand and improving average fares.

-The No. 1 U.S. airline by passenger traffic said total operating revenues rose to $11.11 billion in the quarter from $10.36 billion, beating analysts' view of $11.07 billion, in the second quarter ended June 30.
+The No. 1 U.S. airline by passenger traffic said total operating revenue grew to $11.11 billion in the second quarter through June 30, from $10.36 billion a year earlier.
+The figure beat analysts' expectations for $11.07 billion.

-However, operating expenses swelled, increasing 11.1 percent to $9.6 billion on the back of higher fuel and labor costs.
+However, operating expenses swelled, increasing 11.1 percent to $9.6 billion, on the back of higher fuel and labor costs.

+For the third quarter, American said it expects to see its total revenue per available seat mile inch up between 0.5 percent and 2.5 percent.
+The airline's pretax margin is forecast to land between 10 percent and 12 percent for the late summer period.

+"American 3Q guidance falls notionally short of consensus, but embraces buy-side expectations for (revenue per available seat mile)," JPMorgan analyst Jamie Baker wrote in a research note.
+"Guidance should suffice."

+American shares were down 1.9 percent at $49.05 in morning trading, after earlier rising in premarket.
+Shares across the broader U.S. stock market also slipped.

-The Fort Worth, Texas-based carrier's net income fell to $803 million, or $1.63 per share, in the quarter from $950 million, or $1.68 per share, a year earlier.
+The Fort Worth, Texas-based carrier's net income fell to $803 million, or $1.63 per share, in the quarter, from $950 million, or $1.68 per share, a year earlier.

 On an adjusted basis, American Airlines earned $1.92 per share, topping analysts' consensus forecast of $1.87 per share, according to Thomson Reuters I/B/E/S.